 - Relate the latest AMA immunization recommendations for infants and young children.

-- Know the dietary guidelines and Food Pyramid for Americans.
+- Know the dietary guidelines and New Food Pyramid.

 - Identify the food group pyramid and know recommended servings for infants and children; describe the ideal dietary proportions of protein, fat, complex carbohydrates, and simple carbohydrates.